gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 *Thummm…* Two more machines lit up, one purple, one green.
 They were the colors of the week, Erileine realized.
-Red, yellow, orange, green, blue, purple---there was one machine for each day.  *Or maybe people named the days after the colors,* she thought.
+Red, yellow, orange, green, blue, purple—there was one machine for each day.  *Or maybe people named the days after the colors,* she thought.
 When the Pilots were involved, anything was possible.